My Dark Vanessa by Kate Elizabeth Russell

 It’s easier to pretend these things don’t happen.

-To blame the victim.
+Easier to blame the victim.

 She started it.